Tim-Grube/kummerkasten/README.md

 </div>

->[!NOTE]
-> This repo will soon be transfered to another organization

 ## Getting Started
 >[!CAUTION]
 > The software is currently only available in german but we are working on implementing general i8n